Articles

 Published: April 1, 2026

-There's a moment every strawberry season—maybe late May, maybe early June, depending on where you live—when you buy a full flat of strawberries because they're at peak perfection: bright red, still warm from the sun, possibly already staining your fingers.
+In Texas we have two seasons for strawberries - the spring variety which lasts mid-March to mid-May.
+Then the summer berries which come in the hotter times of June to July.
+These are at peak perfection: bright red, still warm from the sun, possibly already staining your fingers.
 And even though you swore you'd eat them fresh, you know you won't get through them all.

 This is what jam is for.
 Real jam—the kind you make when you give yourself a Sunday afternoon and let your kitchen fill with steam and the smell of pure strawberry.